bardadon/SalaryPredictionPortfolio/README.md

 - Establish a baseline model, Engineer features, Optimize the data features

-- Select the best model with the lowest evaluation metric and
+- Select the best model with the lowest evaluation metric

 - **Predict salaries of another 1 million job features using the selected model**